hellerve/blog/wip/Scheme_Macros_V:_Conditionals.md

 Basically, what we’re doing here is outsourcing the behaviour of `if` to the booleans themselves<sup><a href="#1">1</a></sup>.
-This might still be a little puzzling, so let’s think of how we would use this and what this would do.
+This might still be a little puzzling, so let’s think of how we could use this and what it would do.

 ```
 ; what we would write: